 Malaysian driftwood can create slightly more acidic conditions in the tank, which makes it perfect for fish like tetras, who love this water pH.

-Because of its density, distinctive orange tone, and its suitability for forming a base on which aquarium plants can thrive, it’s often a top choice for many people developing and aquascaping landscape.
+Because of its density, distinctive orange tone, and its suitability for forming a base on which aquarium plants can thrive, it’s often a top choice for many people developing an aquascaping landscape.

 5. Spider Wood

-In fact, the interwoven structure of the roots are particularly pleasing aesthetically, which is why they can form a fantastic centerpiece, as well as provide an interesting habitat for smaller fish.
+In fact, the interwoven structure of the roots is particularly pleasing aesthetically, which is why they can form a fantastic centerpiece, as well as provide an interesting habitat for smaller fish.

 It’s a very delicate type of driftwood, which means it’s going to have to be used purely for its looks and playful abilities, rather than for structural purposes.
-You simply won’t be able to place, or grown, anything on it.
+You simply won’t be able to place or grow, anything on it.